 When you arrive in Bucharest, prepare yourself for a trip through history as the Romanian capital is dotted by architectural gems reminding of long gone times.
 More than a century ago, Bucharest prided itself as being a Little Paris and if you walk down the large tree-shaded boulevards downtown you will see why.
 There are plenty of richly-decorated Art Nouveau buildings rubbing shoulders with Art Deco houses of the interbelic period.
 If you know where to look you can find hidden treasures like old churches nestled among towering modern buildings.
+Let us walk you through the streets of the city so you turn your trip to Bucharest into a memorable experience.

 The Royal Palace